 After I had checked in, the doorman showed me to my room and mentioned a few points about the hotel.
 When I popped done later that day to find the spa, he remembered my name and escorted me personally to the spa lift, again, excellent personal service.

-The hotel has a slightly strange layout with some rooms seemingly added on to the main building.
+The Four Seasons Hotel London has a slightly strange layout with some rooms seemingly added on to the main building.
 You take a glass lift up which has a beautiful effect through the glass roof.

 The bed was very comfortable and almost on a par with my gold standard for London, the Corinthia.
 The bed linen felt lovely and soft with great quality.
 The Four Seasons Bed is customisable with your choice of plush, signature or firm mattress topper, but I was happy with the standard topper.
 You could also request various pillows but I found the ones provided just the right level of softness versus support.